groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/net/add/msg.en.md

     enable: true
     title: "Steps for adding Metadata to Msg in C#"
     content: |
-      [GroupDocs.Metadata for .NET](/metadata/net/) makes it easy for .NET developers to add metadata details to MSG files from within their applications by implementing a few easy steps.
+      [GroupDocs.Metadata](/metadata/net/) makes it easy for .NET developers to add metadata details to MSG files from within their applications by implementing a few easy steps.

       1. Load the MSG file to be updated.
       2. Specify a predicate that will be used to add metadata properties.